-- 4.3.5 The development proposals have set car parking provision at a level intended to ensure that there would be no inappropriate on-street parking as a result of the development.
-However, the parking survey has identified that there are opportunities for any additional resident vehicles to be accommodated on street overnight should that circumstance arise. - 4.3.6 On the basis of the above it is evident that the proposed basement car parking provision will be more than adequate to fully accommodate the parking demand associated with a residential development of 31 flats and 8 town houses.
-Any additional parking could be accommodated overnight on-street without detriment to the area.
+- 4.3.5 The proposed development has set car parking provision at an appropriate level that reflects the existing level of car ownership in the area, the site's location in close proximity to a local centre and the availability of public transport.
+Based on these factors it is considered that this development would not lead to inappropriate on-street car parking. - 4.3.6 On the basis of the above it is evident that the proposed basement car parking provision will be sufficient to fully accommodate the parking demand associated with a residential development of 35 flats and 6 town houses.
+However, it is noted that the parking surveys undertaken have identified that there are opportunities for some additional vehicles to be accommodated on street overnight, should that circumstance arise.